-Parent(s)/or guardians are to notify the school of any changes in the following areas
+It is the responsibility of the parent(s)/or guardians to notify the school of any changes in the following areas

 - 1. Change of address and/or phone number;

-- 2. Family status (change in custody of child);
+- Family status (change in custody of child);

 - 3. Health issues of child;

-- 4. Child's doctor;
+- 4. Child's doctor: - 5.
+Checking out to move to another school, town, and etc

-- 5. Checking out to move to another school, town, and etc;
+Alternative Learning Programs

-Alternative Learning Programs Alternative Middle School
+Alternative Middle School

 The Alternative School program is available to secondary grade students who have need of a setting different than the regular Middle School environment.
 Students attending the Alternative School must abide by all rules and regulations which apply to the Hobbs Schools.
 This school is organized so that a student works on individual needs as determined by diagnostic testing.
 The educational atmosphere present at the Alternative School is very conducive to helping an individual develop effective habits so they can be successful students.
-If a parent has an interest in their child attending this school, contact should be made with the principal of the school in which they attend.

-The Alternative Learning Center is a highly structured educational program designed to assist mostly secondary students who have gotten behind in school and/or are having difficulties in the regular school environment.
-The school is highly individualized, self-contained, and includes a special design for concentration, speed, and completion.
+The Alternative Learning Center is a highly structured educational program designed to assist secondary students who have gotten behind in school and/or are having difficulties in the regular school environment.
+The school is highly individualized, self-contained, and includes a special design for concentration, speed and completion.

-Goal: To provide an alternative setting which is appropriate instructionally and separate Middle School students from high school students.
+Goal: To provide an alternative setting which is appropriate instructionally and separate Middle School Students from High School Students.